 Dr. Hopkins met her husband in first grade, started dating in high school and got married while in veterinary school.
 Her husband is a pharmacist and is always willing to work with her on questions about about the latest drug therapies.
 They share their house with an Australian Shepard mix named Dottie.
 She adds a lot of energy to the their lives and Dr. Hopkins looks forward to continuing Dottie’s training in agility.

 Shelly is our Practice Manager and has been with the hospital since August 2016.
 Shelly brings with her 4 years of veterinary experience, 2 of those in management.
 Shelly loves to travel and has a black belt in Karate and one in Taekwondo.
-Shelly shares her home with her husband and 2 casts: Girlfriend and Miss Missy.
+She is currently working on her CVPM certification.
+Shelly shares her home with her husband and two cats: Girlfriend and Miss Missy.

 Veterinary Assistant Staff